With oil outlook grim, experts tout renewables and retrofits as a way to create jobs | CBC News

 Since the July 2008 peak of more than $110 per barrel, the WCS price has steadily declined.
 In February, before the COVID-19 restrictions were announced, WCS had already dropped to $27.

-Trade wars and production increases by the U.S., Saudi Arabia, Russia and other global powers, the lack of pipeline capacity in the landlocked Canadian Prairies are combining with labour-saving technology to decrease prices.
+Trade wars and production increases by the U.S., Saudi Arabia, Russia and other global powers, and the lack of pipeline capacity in the landlocked Canadian Prairies are combining with labour-saving technology to decrease prices.
 That will not change in a post-coronavirus economy, they say.
 These aren't things anyone in Saskatchewan or Alberta can control.

 That's why those urging Canada to keep tackling climate change say the post-coronavirus economy must include a more rapid transition to renewables and energy efficient upgrades.